Denmark–Moldova relations: Trade

 In 2008, Danish export to Moldova amounted 80 million DKK, and imports were under 1 million DKK.

 Political, technical and humanitarian assistance

 The Ministry of Foreign Affairs of Denmark provides support for a Programme Against Human Trafficking in Moldova that also operates in Ukraine and Belarus.
-In Moldova, the program is implemented by the International Organisation for Migration and the La Strada International Association.
+In Moldova, the program is implemented by the International Organization for Migration and the La Strada International Association.

 The Danish government provided financial contributions to the Organization for Security and Co-operation in Europe fund which monitoring the withdrawal of Russian weapons and ammunition from Moldova's Dniester region.

 The technical assistance offered by Denmark to the Republic of Moldova includes especially projects in the sphere of environment (district of Edinet, Cahul, Tighina).
-Denmark together with Sweden and the UN also provide financial assistance to the Moldovan parliament whose building and infrastructure were seriously damaged and largely ruined during the April 2009 post-election pogrom.
+Denmark together with Sweden and the UN also provided financial assistance to the Moldovan parliament after the April 2009 post-election pogrom.

 Agreements

 In 2004, The Moldovan parliament voted for the ratification of a Moldovan-Danish memorandum on implementation of the Kyoto Protocol under which Denmark committed itself to financing a series of projects aimed at reducing greenhouse gas emissions in Moldova.